The Importance of the Resurrection (I Corinthians 15:1-11)

 Jesus’ resurrection was a fact, testified to by numerous witnesses:

-• Seen by over 500, most who were still alive at the time of this writing and could be interviewed.
+- Seen by over 500, most of who were still alive at the time of this writing and could be interviewed.

 But it is due to God’s grace that Paul is who he is.
 He has worked hard to overcome his poor start, working harder than all the apostles.
 This is not an attempt to elevate himself.
 He was able to work so much harder because of the grace that God gave him.
 It doesn’t matter if what was taught came through him or one of the other apostles.
 What they all teach and what the Corinthians believe come from the same source.
 The teaching is consistent.
 And in this particular case, Paul is implying that all teach the fact of the resurrection.